vivaria/edisonrul.ing/docs/source/cards/c/cyber-archfiend.md

 ### Card Rulings

-●If this card is face-down during the End Phase, it is not destroyed by its effect.
+*   If this card is face-down during the End Phase, it is not destroyed by its effect.
-●If you have multiple “Cyber Archfiends” on the field during the Draw Phase, their effects form a chain.
+*   If you have multiple “Cyber Archfiends” on the field during the Draw Phase, their effects form a chain.